 Playa Hermosa's lodging-and-dining scene is on the pricier side.
-If you are interested in a solid four-star hotel option featuring sea views and a lagoon pool with swim-up bar, head to Villa Sol.
-For fusion cuisine, try popular spot Ginger, which utilizes fresh fish for their unique spin on tapas.
+If you are interested in a solid four-star hotel option featuring sea views and a lagoon pool with a swim-up bar, head to Villa Sol.
+For fusion cuisine, try the popular spot Ginger, which utilizes fresh fish for its unique spin on tapas.
 Their menu also features vegetarian options.

 If you want to splurge should consider Tamarindo Diria, a four-star luxury beachfront resort featuring suites with ocean views.
 If you're on more of a budget go for the central Tamarindo Village Hotel.
 For food, try a casual lunch of Mexican fare at Green Papaya Taco Bar.
 For dinner, dress up for steaks at Patagonia Argentinian Grill & Restaurant.